ran-isenberg/aws-lambda-handler-cookbook/README.md

 - CI/CD pipelines based on Github actions that deploys to AWS.
 - Unit/integration and E2E tests.
 - The AWS Lambda handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.

-The GitHub template project can be found at [https://github.com/ran-isenberg/aws-lambda-handler-cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook).

 ## CDK Deployment